SuperOfficeDocs/superoffice-docs/docs/en/marketing/mailing/learn/manage-email-subscriptions.md

 ## Choose a subscription type

 There are multiple ways of creating your target list using a selection.
 This means that you might not always use a subscription type as a selection criterion.
-When you do this, it is easy to lose sight of the fact that you've added the people who said "no" to receiving your mailings to your target list.
+When you do this, it is easy to lose sight of the fact that you have added the people who said "no" to receiving your mailings to your target list.

 To prevent you from sending mailings to people who do not want to receive them, SuperOffice CRM can help you by filtering out the people who have not given you their consent.